Cucuzacu/Crap/README.md

 # Crap
 Worst programming language in the world
-This thing was written in cpp
+This thing was written in cpp...
 Goal:code minecraft